DOME-Marketplace/onboarding/README.md

       ![Screenshot of the unsigned credential](./assets/wallet-7.png)

 - **Manual Validation and Signing**:
     - The credential requires manual intervention for validation and signing.
-Once this is completed, you will receive an email notifying you that your credential is signed and ready to be downloaded.
+This process typically takes between 2-4 business days.
+You will be notified by email once your credential is signed and ready to be downloaded.

       ![Screenshot of the credential signing notification email](./assets/mail-3.png)